 Finally a new mixer was installed that automatically turns off an individual microphone when not being spoken into, thereby preventing that microphone from picking up and broadcasting reverberant sound.

 Father Des Hanrahan summarised “The automatic levelling system now handles the wide dynamic range incurred by different users who read and sing.
-The new loudspeakers are visually discrete and it’s significant that the congregation is not really aware of there being an amplification system, thus implying that the sound is clear and natural sounding”.
+The new loudspeakers are visually discreet and it’s significant that the congregation is not really aware of there being an amplification system, thus implying that the sound is clear and natural sounding”.